MetaMask/metamask-docs/snaps/features/custom-name-resolution.md

 ```

 :::note
-Note that the response from the `onNameLookup` handler includes a `domainName` property.
+The response from the `onNameLookup` handler includes a `domainName` property.
 This can
 be used to do fuzzy matching on domain names, by returning the domain that was resolved rather than
 the one that was passed in.
 :::